Choux Pastry: Preheat

 baking pan of a wire rack.
 Cool the choux pastry completely before filling.

 Ganache: Place the finely chopped chocolate in a medium sized

 stainless steel (heatproof) bowl.
 In a small saucepan, heat the cream and butter over medium heat.
 Bring just to a boil.
 Immediately

 pour the boiling cream over the chocolate and allow to stand a few

 minutes.
 Then gently stir with a whisk until smooth.
 (The ganache can be

 made ahead and stored in the refrigerator for up to a week.
 Reheat in a heatproof

-bowl set over a saucepan of simmering water.)
+bowl set over a saucepan of simmering water or in the microwave.)

 hands to form the truffles, or else a melon baller or small spoon.